kkruel8100/python-challenge-1/README.md

 Step 4:

 Optional:

-If satisfied, you can contact developer for Zelle information for your mouth watering and filling menu selection. :smile:
+If satisfied, you can contact developer for Zelle information for your mouth watering and hearty menu selection. :smile:

 #### Resources